deis/workflow/src/quickstart/provider/gke/install-gke.md

                                               # your cluster
 ```

-Helm will install a variety of Kubernetes resources in the `deis` namespace.
+Helm Classic will install a variety of Kubernetes resources in the `deis` namespace.
 You'll need to wait for the pods that it launched to be ready.
 Monitor their status
 by running: